iganabrian/iganabrian/README.md

 ---

 ###  Currently Learning
-- More about **SQL and Power BI**
+- More about **SQL and Power BI**;
-- Python for Data Anaysis
+- Python for Data Anaysis; and
-- Data storytelling and visualization best practices
+- Data storytelling and visualization.
  ---

 ### My Resume